ColumbiaDVMM/ColumbiaImageSearch/README.md

 For convenience a docker installation process is provided in [setup](./setup), there is one sub-folder for each step of a processing pipeline.
-The first downloading step being shared by the two pipelines, there are 5 sub-folders.
+The first downloading step being shared by the two pipelines, there are a total of 5 sub-folders.
-Check the README.md in those setup folder for additional information.
+Check the README.md in each of those setup folder for additional information.

 ### Configuration

 Most of the settings can be configured through a JSON file passed as parameter of one of the processing steps.
 Some examples configuration files are provided in the [conf](conf) folder.
-Additional detail are provided in each sub-folder of the [setup](./setup) folder.
+Additional details are provided in each sub-folder of the [setup](./setup) folder.

 ## License